Written by Claudio Chock (Tech360.tv Community Creator) [@claudio.chock]

 Having spent the past week or so with the Fitbit Charge 4, I’ve actually grown accustomed to having it on my wrist all day.
 Here are three things I really like about this brand new offering by Fitbit and three things I think could be improved upon.

-If you are coming from previous editions of the Fitbit Charge, the in-built GPS on this edition is probably the game-changer you’ve been waiting for.
-The Fitbit Charge 4 is now able to map your routes when you are out for a walk, run, jog, ride, etc. without having to rely on your phone’s GPS function anymore.
+If you are coming from previous editions of the Fitbit Charge, another new standout feature, the built-in GPS, on this edition is probably the game-changer you’ve been waiting for.
+The Fitbit Charge 4 is the first Fitbit fitness tracker to include built-in GPS, and is now able to map your routes when you are out for a walk, run, jog, ride, etc. without having to rely on your phone’s GPS function anymore!

 2. Long battery life